 E-commerce customers are increasingly demanding sustainable business practices from their favorite brands.
-Investing in eco-friendly packaging is the right thing to do for the planet and your business.
+Investing in eco-friendly packaging is the right thing to do for the planet and your business, which is something Zenpack—as a sustainable packaging design agency—can help you with.
 Rather than filling your package with plastic bubble wrap, you can choose green materials that are just as effective.
 Quality packing materials come in many forms, including 100% recyclable corrugated cardboard, cloth fiber made from ocean plastic waste, and biodegradable mushroom pulp.

 Unless you’re using off-the-shelf materials, a rapid prototyping round is essential for a successful packaging design.
 Also known as a “white box sample”, the rapid prototype is an unprinted version of the package.